 Write a Poem

-Edited by Charmed, Eng, Ephraim, Anonymous and 4 others
+Edited by Charmed, Eng, Ephraim, Ermin and 3 others

 Poetry is a form of literature.
 It is about life, love, and other things.
 Poetry has many types, but many people prefer to write a free-verse poem.
 This is because it is easier than writing with a set of structure to follow.
 In fact, rhyme, meter and feet in poetry can attract the readers, and they will be amazed if you can write such a poem well.
 Writing a poem does not have to be structured with rhymes and proper meter.
 A poem is about your emotions.
 If readers feel your poem, it means they appreciate and empathize with it.
 If you do not know how to write a poem, then it is not a problem.
 Read below to learn about how to write a poem: